MrSpeeker/JsonPlaceHolderAssignment/README.md

          - Nested data structures can become a pain to handle when immutable.

    **Achieving immutability in my own app:**
+      - With currently using NGRX which enforces immutabiility by design, I already achieved it.

 4. Steps to how I would improve performance on a web-app:
    **Steps**: